Frequently Asked Questions

 3. If you tell us you would rather have a refund, we will process a full refund via the same payment method originally used (to the same credit card, or issue a check for cash payments).

 Refunds will be processed up to 30 working days after we confirm your request but usually within a week for credit/debit card transactions.
 This time range will also depend on your credit card issuer’s own processing timeline.
-Refunds for payments made in cash or check usually take longer because they require signatures from various LACC administrators.
+Refunds for payments made in cash usually take longer because they require signatures from various LACC administrators.
 Feel free to call us for updates on your refund status.

 Are these classes covered by Financial Aid?Because the State of California has deemed our class offerings as being fundamentally different from for-credit courses, they are not covered by federal or state-sponsored Financial Aid or fee waivers.
 From time-to-time we offer much longer and more expensive classes aimed at preparing you for a new career, these classes may have financial assistance arranged through a contract partner of ours and this will be noted in literature provided by our partner.

 If your classes are not-for-credit, what are they good for?Our classes are all about what you learn and the experience you have in them.
 Many students use these classes to see if the subject is something they want to pursue for-credit.
 Some students may gain knowledge or skills that help them in their careers or classes for-credit.
 Others use the knowledge and skills to start a new career altogether.
-Finally, many students simply take our classes for fun or to be able to do something they've always wanted to be able to do like play Ukulele or speak French.
+Finally, many students simply take our classes for fun or to be able to do something they've always wanted to be able to do like play the Ukulele or speak French.

 Where can I find you?You can find our convenience window on the main campus in the Administration Building Room 112.
 This building runs along the campus' west side, at approximately 844 Heliotrope Dr. We are in the small booth across from the Business Office.
 You can also visit our Community Services Office at the Economic Workforce Development building room 501 (also known as the "Old Bookstore Building").